 Why is important to manage bounces

-Trying to send messages to an invalid address again and again is considered a spammy behaviour and could be a reason to list your domain or your server in a black list.
-Detecting bounces lets you to quickly react to invalid addresses and stop to send them more messages.
+Trying to send messages to an invalid address, again and again, is considered spammy behaviour and could be a reason to list your domain or your server on a blacklist.
+Detecting bounces lets you quickly react to invalid addresses and stop sending them more messages.